AdityaGarg8/git-credential-email/README.md

 sudo pacman -Sy git-credential-gmail git-credential-outlook git-credential-yahoo git-credential-aol git-msgraph git-protonmail
 ```

+**Note:** You may also have to install a supported keyring backend as described in <https://pypi.org/project/keyring/>.

 #### OpenSUSE Tumbleweed

 Run the following to add the copr repo and install the helpers: